 2020 update: Open weekends starting Black Friday from 8am-4:30pm plus weekdays from 10am-4:30pm.
 Masks are required.
 Check with the farm to confirm whether hayrides are happening.

 This farm offers more than 5,000 cut-your-own trees, as well as fresh-cut trees, wreaths, and more.
 On weekends, check out the Country Gift Shop, where you can find ornaments and a large selection of decorations and gift items.
 Hayrides are available on weekends, weather permitting.

 Christmas Tree Farms in Central Jersey

-This 100-acre farm offers several varieties of cut-your-own trees, and you can do it yourself or have it cut for you.
-The farm also has a wide variety of pre-cut Douglas fir, Fraser fir and balsams.
-Visit the Anne-Ellen Ornament Shop to adorn your fresh-cut tree (on-site ornament personalization available).
+This 100-acre farm offers several varieties of cut-your-own trees, and you can do it yourself or have a tree cut for you.
+The farm also has a wide variety of pre-cut Douglas fir, Fraser fir, and balsam fir.
+Visit the Anne Ellen Ornament Shop to adorn your fresh-cut tree (on-site ornament personalization is also available).
 Take a picture with Santa on the weekends, feed the farm animals, or grab a bite to eat.
-The farm is open from 9am to 8pm daily from late November through December 23.
-Cash, MasterCard, and Visa are accepted.

 Barclay's Tree Farm – Cranbury

 2020 update: The farm is open weekends from Thanksgiving to Christmas, plus Black Friday, from 9am-4:30pm.
 Masks and social distancing are required.
 Saws will be cleaned between use.